stelzinga/MF/Management_Framework-Appendix.md

 - Cash Flow Statement: Cash Account (an Asset Account)

 ### Equity vs Capital
 Strictly Speaking the difference between Capital and Equity was explained in [MGT: 99.
 Legend ## Equity].
 But as mentioned there, sometime different definitions are used.

 Equity is the amount of money shareholders get if all assets are liquidated and all liabilities are paid off.
 Capital is the amount of money available to spend.
 Capital is a sub-category of Equity by the above definition.

 In regulations Capital is used slightly differently as well:
 Tier 1 Capital = Shareholder Equity + Disclosed Reserves
 Tier 2 Capital = Undisclosed Reserves = Reval Reserves + Provisions + Subordinated debt.

 ### Book Keeping Accounts
 There are various account types used in accounting.
 Some are quite standard.

 Receivables & Payables
 Receivables is a form of Asset Account that reflects Cash to be received in the future.
 This occurs for example when Sales are done on credit, i.e. a customer purchases a Service or Product on credit.
 Ultimately, when the cash gets paid, the Cash account is debited, and the Payable account is credited.
 Payables are similar, but on the Liabilities side.
 Payables reflect account types in which the Venture needs to pay Cash in the future.
 Once a Payable is paid, the Cash account is Credited and the Payables account is debited.

 Reserves & Provisions
-Reserves are a lability (counter-asset) that reflects amounts that are essentially an appropriation of profit for future *unexpected* losses or expenses.
+Reserves are a liability (counter-asset) that reflects amounts that are essentially an appropriation of profit for future *unexpected* losses or expenses.
 Provisions are amounts set aside to meet *expected* losses or expenses.
 So both are for future use, but one is for unknown events, the other for known events.

 The journal entries would be the following:

 Reserve for a future cost of fixed asset in M USD
 Dr Expense 123.00  # earnings decreased
    Cr Reserve  123.00 # increase of reserve

 Provision
 Dr Expense  123.00
  Cr Provision  123.00

 Once the expense for which a Reserve was made has been made, things get reversed.
 For example if the final cost of the fixed asset turned out to be 120 M USD two years later we get:

 Dr Fixed asset 120.
 00 # actual value of asset
  Cr Cash    120.00  # paid for in cash

 Dr Reserve  123.00  # reversal
  Cr Expense  123.00 # reversal

 The last transaction is increasing the total profit.
 Reserves (and provisions) decrease current Profit which means that if profit is high now, the decrease will yield less money to pay dividends from.
 Similar logic applies to provisions.

 Note that provisions can be a liability account, or a contra-asset account.
 A contra-asset account is on the asset side (a Cr entry thus just reduces the value of the asset as one would expect).

 Dividends
 Dividends are not counted as an expense but as a reduction of Owner's Equity, specifically reduction in Retained Earnings.
 They do not appear in the Income Statement but in the Balance Sheet and Cash Flow Statement (if paid in Cash).
 Of the board approves a 500 dividend payment then record:

 Dr Retained Earnings 500
  Cr Dividends payable  500

 When payment takes place a month later:
 Dr Dividends Payable 500
   Cr Cash        500

 In which Retained Earnings is an Equity account and Dividends Payable is a liability account.

 Retained Earnings
 Retained Earnings were mentioned at the very start of this section, without any further explanation.
 Here, they are explained a bit more.
 Retained Earnings, is, as shown above an Equity Account type.
 In addition, it is also a concept, directly linked to that account: Retained Earnings are what the Venture 'Retains" after having collected all Revenues, paid out all Costs (including taxes) and paid out Dividend (listed companies) or Drawings (sole proprietor Venture).
 We know that Revenue is reflected in the Cash or Receivables accounts, Cost is reflected in Cash or Payable accounts.
 Dividends is reflected in Cash or Payable accounts.
-What is often confusing is the fact that Retained Earnings does not reflect Cash or is not 'held' in Cash account.
+What is often confusing is the fact that Retained Earnings does not reflect Cash or is not specifically and definitely not entirely 'held' in Cash account.
 An example will clarify this.

-Assume a Venture has Assets = 1000 (of which Cash = 0, Buildings = 1000) , Liabilities = 750  and Owner's Equity = 250.
+Assume a Venture has Assets = 1000 (of which Cash = 0, Buildings = 1000), Liabilities = 750  and Owner's Equity = 250.

 Now at the start of the year we get:

 Sales of a product
 Dr Cash 150
  Cr Sales 150

 The total value of Cash = 150

 Purchase of an Asset
-Dr Asset 75
+Dr Asset 85
- Cr Cash  75
+ Cr Cash  85

-The total value of Cash = 150 -75 = 75.
+The total value of Cash = 150 -85 = 65.

 At the end of the Book Keeping Process and closing the accounts (no Dividends are paid and there were no Expenses):

 Dr Sales 150
  Cr Retained Earnings 150

 The Venture ends up with:
-A =  1150 (1000 + 150 -75 + 75)
+A =  1150 (1000 + 85 + 65)
 L = 750
-OE = 400 (250 + 150).
+OE = 400 (250 + 150)

 Zoom in on Assets accounts:
-Cash = 75
+Cash = 65
 Equity = 400 of which Retained Earnings = 150.

 Cash != Retained Earnings.
 The reason is that part of the Cash was transformed in another Asset.
 Retained Earnings reflect this what was retained by the company in some form of Asset (Cash, Receivables, Land, Property, Machines, etc).

-### Book Keeping Literature
-A very good introduction to accounting can be found here: prj_world_of_finance_accounting_101_original.doc

-Full details can be found in the following books:
-Business Accounting - 1 - Frank Wood & Alan Sangster
-Business Accounting - 2 - Frank Wood & Alan Sangster
 ________________________________________
 ## Financial Reporting
 The three key documents to report in Financial Statements are Income Statement (IS), Balance Sheet (BS) and Statement of Cash Flow (CF).
 See also below examples.
 Details of each can be found in [STD: Investment # KEY FINANCIAL STATEMENT DEFINITIONS].